Number : Season 14, serial 6 of 6.

 Length : 6 x 25 minute episodes.

 Plot : The Doctor visits the Theatre, in Victorian London – in an attempt to provide some Leela some examples of “culture”.
-After meeting the mysterious Chinese magician; Li H’sen Chang – the Doctor learns that young girls have gone missing and investigates.
+After meeting the mysterious Chinese magician; Li H’sen Chang – the Doctor learns that young girls have gone missing – and decides to investigate.

-Whats good : Dark period piece, with a surprising lot of location work.
-Phantom Of The Opera & Sherlock Holmes influenced.
+Whats good : Dark Victorian period piece, with a surprising lot of location work.
+Pygmalion, Phantom Of The Opera & Sherlock Holmes influenced.

 Whats bad : Racist Fu Man-Chu white-man Chinese stereotypes.

 Review With Spoilers : Talons Of Weng-Chiang is the 6th episode and season finale of season 14.
 It is a Victorian period murder-mystery piece and due to alot of location work, it has a uniquely authentic Victorian feel -about it.

 The Doctor’s new assistant, Dr Litefoot – plays something of a Dr Watson to the Doctor’s deer stalkered Sherlock Holmes.
 We even have nod to Pygmalion; with the Doctor’s attempts to culture Leela.